 A VIEW ON CREATION, PROCESS, SUBJECT AND CONTENT

 The Meandering series came into being to provide relief from a series of burdensome but vitally important subjects, that were fraught with anxiety and sadness.
 My prints and I had entered a world of violence, terror, loneliness, wholesale murder, and injustice.
-Although there were many aesthetically transcending moments and technical achievements during these periods, the time had come to leave these troubling and historically important 4-part series of printings behind: Sociopolitical, Lightness of Being, Solitary Human Forms, and The Armenian Genocide.
+Although there were many aesthetically transcending moments and technical achievements during these periods, the time had come to leave these troubling and historically important series of printings behind: Sociopolitical, Lightness of Being, Solitary Human Forms, and The Armenian Genocide.

 Where was I to go to offset the inhumanity and suffering depicted in these prints?
 I was responsible for bringing them to life in my art.
 The savage content and imagery had become overwhelming, had taken a toll on me, weakening the impetus that was the driving force in bringing the Armenian Genocide into the public arena of art.
 The answer was closer than I thought when an unusual image-making problem became a solution and an inspirational idea for the Meandering series.

 In 2002 after finishing a printing procedure, the residual ink remaining on the plate caught my attention.
 The faint abstract image known as a "ghost", seemed a worthy background candidate for a final image-overprint.
 Not having an image in mind, I began to think of possibilities before the ink dried.
 A nearby rope quickly caught my eye that was used to secure my large rolled up prints for further examination at my studio.
-An exciting process unfolded—that of painting the rope and placing it carefully on the "ghost" imaged plate in an interesting undulating configuration, then placing a new sheet of BFK paper over it, I hoped for the best, as the print passed through the press.
+An exciting process unfolded—that of painting the rope and placing it carefully on the "ghost" imaged plate in an interesting undulating configuration, and then covering with a sheet of newsprint, I hoping for the best, when it passed through the press.

 EARLY MEANDERINGS Blead Monoprint 29.5" h x 41.5" w